tpwrules/emdash/README.md

 Building for LPC11C24 requires a working install of the base.
 It does not require the simulator.
 I use the free MCUXpresso IDE for development on the LPC11C24.
 You must install it and import the project in order to deploy the code onto the chip.

 #### Installing MCUXpresso
-You can download the MCUXpresso 10.1.1 installer from [here](https://nxp.flexnetoperations.com/control/frse/download?agree=Accept&element=9722367).
-Unfortunately, it does require an NXP account.
+You can download the MCUXpresso 10.1.1 installer from [here](https://www.nxp.com/support/developer-resources/software-development-tools/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE?tab=Design_Tools_Tab).
+Click the Download button, log in with an NXP account (required), then select 10.1.1 under the Previous tab.
 Version 10.2 seems to be broken, so don't use it.

 Run the installer using all the default options.
 Make a workspace in your favorite place.